Register for Upcoming Events:

 LGBTQ History Month (October)

-LGBT History Month is a month-long annual observance of lesbian, gay, bisexual, and transgender history, and the history of the gay rights, transgender rights, and related civil rights movements.
+LGBTQ History Month is a month-long annual observance of lesbian, gay, bisexual, transgender, and queer history, and the history of the gay rights, transgender rights, and related civil rights movements.
 The Spectrum Center celebrates these efforts through several events throughout the month of October.

 On Oct.
 11, 1987, half a million people participated in the March on Washington for Lesbian and Gay Rights.
 Now, every October 11, lesbian, gay, bisexual, transgender people and allies participate in National Coming Out Day events across the country.
 The Spectrum Center extends coming out events to a week-long celebration.

 See also: National Coming Out Day (October 11th)